 The aging mind and brain is a highly multidisciplinary, multidimensional topic, spanning the life sciences, behavioral sciences, social sciences, engineering, medical sciences, human factors, biostatics, ethics, law, and others.
 The vision of the University of Iowa's Aging Mind and Brain Initiative is to create a world-class collaborative research and implementation entity aimed at research, education, and outreach to enhance the lives and societal vitality of our aging population, focusing on the cognitive aspect of aging.
+Brief biographies of the faculty hired under the Aging Mind and Brain Initiative may be viewed here.

 Collectively, the expertise of the AMBI addresses the following three areas: